Sage/streamlinejs/README.md

 the `locale` that each request may set differently and that your low level libraries should be able to retrieve to format messages.

-The `flows` module exposes two functions to manipulate the context:
+The `streamline.flows` module exposes two functions to manipulate the context:

 * `setContext(ctx)` sets the context (and returns the old context).
 * `getContext()` returns the current context.